-E-commerce also has a notable effect on the efficiency in healthcare.
-When non-emergency patients are diverted from doctors’ offices and hospitals to online opportunities, those in greater need of hospital resources are able to get the care they require.
-These resources include physical medical tools and items, but also the precious time of physicians and other medical staff.
-This increased efficiency can be a great boon to the medical industry, helping understaffed and understocked doctors’ offices and hospitals as well as saving lives.
+E-commerce also has a notable effect on efficiency in healthcare.
+When non-emergency patients are diverted from doctors’ offices and hospitals to online opportunities, those in greater need of hospital resources can get the care they require.
+These resources include physical medical tools and items and the precious time of physicians and other medical staff.
+This increased efficiency can be a great boon to the medical industry, helping understaffed and understocked doctors’ offices and hospitals and saving lives.

 Working in conjunction with the increased efficiency brought by e-commerce, healthcare costs could be lowered for many as well.
 According to one site, online visits can be half the price or less of office visits, and the difference is even greater with urgent care visits.
 The cost difference can be very appealing to Americans who don’t have access to health insurance or have a low income.

 When lowered costs and efficiency are taken together, it will lead to healthier patients and a healthier America.
 In particular, if e-commerce can lower the number of families who put off healthcare visits due to costs, we have much to look forward to.
-When more individuals and families can afford doctor visits and checkups, a healthier populace will be the result.
+When more individuals and families can afford doctor visits and checkups, a healthier populace will result.

 Though there are many important and influential advantages to the application of e-commerce in healthcare, there are some notable disadvantages as well.
-We must consider the influence of e-commerce and increased technology in the medical industry on the security of highly sensitive patient information, patients’ rights, and the doctor-patient relationship.
+We must consider the influence of e-commerce and increased technology in the medical industry on the security of susceptible patient information, patients’ rights, and the doctor-patient relationship.

 One of the primary concerns with greater technology in the medical industry is the security of sensitive medical information.
 E-commerce providers and doctors should work together to ensure all patient information is stored correctly, accessed only by the correct individuals, and protected from cyberattacks, such as through the creation of industry standards and cybersecurity programs.
 Furthermore, all platforms should immediately track who accesses, inserts, and changes patient medical data.